ktprezes/just-some-notes/Git GitHub/organisations.md

-# Some organisations GitHub sites
+# Some organization's GitHub sites

-_As far a I know, you cannot follow organisations sites - only people's sites,_<br>
+_As far a I know, you cannot follow organization's sites - only people's sites,_<br>
 _so I've made a short list of imho interesting ones..._

 ---